JasonDavies1/graphql-test/README.md

 }
 ```

-when run with the included seed data will return the following JSON output:
+when run with the included seed data will return all the list of players inserted using Flyway:

 ```json
 {